Nothing says summer like a cold glass of Honey Lemonade with Mint. Perfect for any day of the year that you want a taste of sunshine.

 Instructions

-- Combine water and lemon juice in a large pitcher.
+- Combine water and lemon juice in a bowl of large pitcher.

 - Refrigerate for at least one hour before serving.